 Who's At Risk?

-Keratoacanthoma is most commonly seen in elderly, light-skinned people with a history of sun exposure.
+Keratoacanthomas are most commonly seen in older adults with lighter skin colors who have a history of sun exposure.

 Risk factors for the development of keratoacanthoma include:

-- Fair skin, light hair, or light eyes
+- Lighter skin colors, light hair, or light eyes.

-- Chronic exposure to sunlight or other ultraviolet light
+- Chronic exposure to sunlight or other ultraviolet (UV) light.

-- Long-term suppression of the immune system, such as organ transplant recipients
+- Long-term immunosuppression, such as in organ transplant recipients.

-- Presence of particular strains of the wart virus (human papillomavirus)
+- Presence of particular strains of the virus that causes warts (human papillomavirus).

 Signs & Symptoms